Skip to content

 static DECLARE_DELAYED_WORK(klp_transition_work, klp_transition_work_fn);

 The actual call chain in klp_try_complete_transition() is: klp_try_complete_transition()klp_try_switch_task(task)klp_check_and_switch_task().
-The klp_check_and_switch_task() function (used via task_call_func() for non-current tasks) runs klp_check_stack() and, if it returns 0, calls klp_update_patch_state(). klp_update_patch_state() is never called directly from the main loop of klp_try_complete_transition().
+The klp_check_and_switch_task() function (used via task_call_func() for non-current tasks) runs klp_check_stack() and, if it returns 0, clears TIF_PATCH_PENDING and sets task->patch_state = klp_target_state directly. klp_update_patch_state() — the flag-check-and-clear function from the previous section — is never called from the main loop of klp_try_complete_transition(); that function is reserved for the kernel-exit-to-userspace path and klp_force_transition().

 /* kernel/livepatch/transition.c — simplified structure */